 People who receive a cancer misdiagnosis have much higher mortality rates.
 That’s because early detection is key for survival in many colorectal cancer cases.
 If you or your loved one’s health has drastically deteriorated due to an incorrect or delayed diagnosis of cancer, you may have grounds to file a cancer misdiagnosis lawsuit.
 An Albany cancer misdiagnosis lawyer at Bailey, Johnson & Peck can review the facts of your case and help you determine your legal options.

 Lymph Node Involvement

 The lymphatic system is basically your body’s “sewerage system.”
 It filters out waste and helps the immune system function optimally.
-In some cases, cancer will spread to regional lymph nodes or distant lymph nodes.
-Generally speaking, the more lymph nodes that contain cancer cells, the lower 5 year relative survival rates will be.
+Cancer will sometimes spread to regional lymph nodes or distant lymph nodes.
+Generally speaking, the more lymph nodes that contain cancer cells, the lower 5-year relative survival rates will be.

 Overall Health and Age